Tidal Free Trial

 In order to use Tidal on your mobile phone, desktop or anywhere else, you’ll need to have a subscription.

-You can download and sign up on apps for iOS or Android devices but I signed up on desktop to try the desktop app as Tidal isn’t available in my country.
+You can download and sign up on apps for iOS or Android devices but I signed up on desktop to try the desktop app as Tidal mobile isn’t available in my country.
 The screenshots below will show the sign-up process on a desktop.

 1. Sign up with email or Facebook etc.